Shuggatank/Tic-Tac-Toe/README.md

 Beside the player token I still need to work on AI opponent and online play.
 I also want to work on visual styling such as drop down menu for the tokens and more animations.

+If I had to choose a favorite function I would say it would be playerSymbols.
+That's where all the game magic happens.
+It plays audio, does scoring, adds to the player array, adds points, set attributes and announces the winner.
+It's a very hard working function.